kisquish/terraform-aws-api-gateway/README.md

 # Overview
-This Terraform module creates an API Gateway that can have HTTP services attached to it.
+This Terraform module creates an API Gateway that proxies HTTP request to the specified target URL.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working